MarcusMore/ArcPrediction/WHITEPAPER.md

-# ArcPrediction Whitepaper
+# Forsightt Whitepaper

 ## Executive Summary

-ArcPrediction is a decentralized prediction market platform built on the Arc Testnet, enabling users to bet USDC on yes/no scenarios.
+Forsightt is a decentralized prediction market platform built on the Arc Testnet, enabling users to bet USDC on yes/no scenarios.
 The platform leverages smart contracts for transparent, trustless betting with automatic settlement and fee distribution.

 ## 1. Product Overview

-### 1.1 What is ArcPrediction?
+### 1.1 What is Forsightt?

-ArcPrediction is a decentralized betting platform where users can participate in prediction markets by betting on binary outcomes (Yes/No) for various scenarios across categories including Finance, Crypto, Sports, and Politics.
+Forsightt is a decentralized betting platform where users can participate in prediction markets by betting on binary outcomes (Yes/No) for various scenarios across categories including Finance, Crypto, Sports, and Politics.

 ### 1.2 Key Features